sm/sm/README.md

 There are only a few requirements when creating your own BDSM extensions.
 The extension must live in a dedicated directory.
 Within this directory are (at least) the subdirectory bin/, containing at least one executable file called 'help'.

-Additionally, in the root of the extension directory you must include a text file called VERSION, with a version number that follows semantic versioning convention (http://semver.org/); that is, in the format of X.Y.Z, where X,Y and Z are positive integers.
+Additionally, in the root of the extension directory you must include a text file called VERSION, with a version number that follows semantic versioning convention (http://semver.org/);
+that is, in the format of X.Y.Z, where X,Y and Z are positive integers.

-An extension must also have a README file, in which you should explain about your extension's primary purpose, and any special considerations to be kept in mind when using it.
+An extension must also have a README file, in which you should explain your extension's primary purpose, and any special considerations to be kept in mind when using it.

 The contents of the bin directory can be *any* executable file.
 This means, for example, that C-compiled binaries, Ruby Scripts, python, lua, etc... may all be used according to your requirements and preferences.